-We are now proud to say we are working with our partners, Inspire Culture, Learning & Libraries, Nottinghamshire County Council & Bassetlaw District who are supporting a touring exhibition and the Premiere event on Thursday 19th November 2020.
+We are now proud to say we are working with our partners, Inspire Culture, Learning & Libraries, Nottinghamshire County Council & Bassetlaw District who are supporting a touring exhibition and the Premiere event in November 2021.

 We are looking for people to join us on this next stage of the journey of a project with Hollywood production values, performance, music, costume, churches and the internet.
 Could you be one of our 50 non-professional performers from the region?
 Would you like to be involved in other ways?
 Get in touch with firstname.lastname@example.org to register your interest or if you would like an invitation to the Premiere.